OSC's original Pitzer cluster was installed in late 2018 and is a Dell-built, Intel® Xeon® 'Skylake' processor-based

 You can either use an ssh client application or execute ssh on the command line in a terminal window as follows:

-You may see warning message including SSH key fingerprint.
-Verify that the fingerprint in the message matches one of the SSH key fingerprint listed here, then type yes.
+You may see a warning message including SSH key fingerprint.
+Verify that the fingerprint in the message matches one of the SSH key fingerprints listed here, then type yes.

-From there, you are connected to Pitzer login node and have access to the compilers and other software development tools.
+From there, you are connected to the Pitzer login node and have access to the compilers and other software development tools.
 You can run programs interactively or through batch requests.
 We use control groups on login nodes to keep the login nodes stable.
 Please use batch jobs for any compute-intensive or memory-intensive work.
 See the following sections for details.

 You can also login to Pitzer at OSC with our OnDemand tool.
 The first step is to log into OnDemand.
 Then once logged in you can access Pitzer by clicking on "Clusters", and then selecting ">_Pitzer Shell Access".

-Instructions on how to connect to OnDemand can be found at the OnDemand documention page.
+Instructions on how to connect to OnDemand can be found at the OnDemand documentation page.

 Pitzer accesses the same OSC mass storage environment as our other clusters.
 Therefore, users have the same home directory as on the old clusters.
 Full details of the storage environment are available in our storage environment guide.